 Internet hoaxes come and go, often quite rapidly.
 Others keep reappearing over and over again.
 Endlessly.
 Here we list four hoaxes that keep coming back every few months or so.
 Despite thorough debunking, these silly hoaxes somehow manage to fool a great many Facebook users each and every time they reappear.
 Which may leave the rest of us face palming in frustration.

-The message is just a silly hoax.
+The post is just a silly hoax.
 Facebook has not announced any plans to start charging users for access.
-The message is just one more version of a long series of earlier hoaxes that have falsely claimed that Facebook, WhatsApp, Hotmail, or other providers were set to start charging users who did not share a message.
+In fact, the hopelessly garbled message is just a confusing amalgamation of several earlier hoaxes that falsely claimed that Facebook, WhatsApp, Hotmail, or other providers were set to start charging users who did not share a message.
 Any message that makes such a claim is certain to be a hoax and should not be shared or forwarded.

 3: Christopher or Jessica Davies Hacker Hoax Warning

 Message warns recipients not to accept a friend request from Christopher Davies or Jessica Davies because they are hackers who can gain access to your computer and the computers of your friends as well.
 Read Full Report